Table of Contents

 A picture is worth a thousand words, have you ever wondered how much worth a video might carry?
 This is a common question you may have encountered on your marketing video production journey.
 And indeed the answer to this question proves that videos are a highly effective tool for marketing.

 Today, a lot of brands are moving from static forms of content marketing like texts and images to video production and distribution.
-This is because; video content has gained more relevance and has dominated the internet and especially, social media websites.
+This is because; video content has gained more relevance and has dominated the internet and especially, on social media websites.
 Also, consumers have upgraded their way of sourcing information from the old version of reading boring & lengthy texts to watching fun and interactive videos.

-“According to Google study, over 90% of YouTube viewers say they discover new brands or products on YouTube, and over 40% of global shoppers say they’ve purchased products they discovered on YouTube.”
+“According to a Google study, over 90% of YouTube viewers say they discover new brands or products on YouTube, and over 40% of global shoppers say they’ve purchased products they discovered on YouTube.”

 This shows that videos are no longer just for mere entertainment.
 They act as a source of information and even help many consumers make a purchasing decision.